syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Render timepicker component](../images/editing/render-timepicker-component.png)

-### Render MultiSelect control in edit form
+### Render MultiSelect component in edit form

-The Syncfusion Grid allows you to render a MultiSelect control within the Grid's edit form, enabling you to select multiple values from a dropdown list when editing a specific column.
+The Syncfusion Grid allows you to render a MultiSelect component within the Grid's edit form, enabling you to select multiple values from a dropdown list when editing a specific column.
 This feature is particularly useful when you need to handle situations where multiple selections are required for a column.

-To render a MultiSelect control in the edit form, you need to define a cell edit template for the column using `Edit` property.
+To render a MultiSelect component in the edit form, you need to define a cell edit template for the column using `Edit` property.
 The `Edit` property specifies the cell edit template that used  as an editor for a particular column.

-The following example demonstrates how to render a MultiSelect control in the **ShipCity** column of the Syncfusion Grid.
+The following example demonstrates how to render a MultiSelect component in the **ShipCity** column of the Syncfusion Grid.
 The [ActionBegin](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionBegin) event is handled to update the edited value in the grid when the save button is clicked:

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}